Glastonbury Carnival is on the 18th November, 2023

-Returning after a 2 Year Gap, Glastonbury Carnival is on Saturday the 19th Of November this year.
+This year, Glastonbury Carnival is on Saturday the 18th Of November.

-It winds down the Glastonbury High Street past the cafes, restaurants and pubs who all remain open throughout the procession.
+It winds down the Glastonbury High Street past the cafes, restaurants, and pubs which all remain open throughout the procession.
 The atmosphere is electric, with everyone enjoying the entirely free parade.

 Sometimes I go for a double dose of Carnival with an evening in Wells on Friday followed again on Saturday.
 The reason I do this is because I end up socialising a lot in Glastonbury but in Wells I can spend the time watching the floats properly.
 Just me but I do think seeing it twice means you see different things and enjoy it twice as much.